jim-easterbrook/Photini/src/doc/other/localisation.rst

 ``pylupdate5`` should be in a package such as ``python3-qt5-devel`` or ``pyqt-tools`` or similar, depending on your Linux distribution.
 Otherwise, you can use pip::

-   sudo pip install transifex-client Babel
+   $ pip3 install transifex-client Babel

 Start by getting the most recent translation into your chosen language from Transifex_, if there is one.
 For example, if you are going to translate Photini into Dutch::

-   tx pull -l nl -f
+   $ tx pull -l nl -f

 (The ``-f`` option forces a download, even if your local file is newer than the translation on Transifex.)

 Now update (or initialise if they don't exist) the translation files with the current program strings::

-   python utils/lang_update.py -l nl
+   $ python utils/lang_update.py -l nl

 Now you can open a translation file in your chosen editor, for example::

-   linguist-qt5 src/lang/nl/photini.ts
+   $ linguist-qt5 src/lang/nl/photini.ts
-   linguist-qt5 src/lang/nl/LC_MESSAGES/manual.po
+   $ linguist-qt5 src/lang/nl/LC_MESSAGES/manual.po

 You can use any text editor for your translations, but a special purpose translation editor is preferable.
 The `Qt Linguist`_ program is ideal, but any editor that understands the ``.ts`` file format used for the program strings or the ``.po`` file format used for the documentation should be acceptable.